muratk5n/thirdwave/en/README.md

 The gun issue is so radicalized it became an unsolvable mess.
 Dick Morris is laughing his ass off right now..

-Pat yourselves on the back Dems.. you let a Republican operative do that to you
+Pat yourselves on the back corporate Dems.. you let a Republican operative do that to you

 ---